olivopaolo/boing/doc/source/firststeps.rst

 .. rubric:: Footnotes

-.. [#] If you are unfamiliar with the TUIO protocol, consider having a
+.. [#f1] If you are unfamiliar with the TUIO protocol, consider having
-       look to the available `TUIO trackers`_, or jumping to the :doc:`multitouch`, in order to discover the different ways
+         a look to the available `TUIO trackers`_, or jumping to the :doc:`uris`, in order to discover the different ways |boing|
-       |boing| exploits to connect to the input devices.
+         exploits to connect to the input devices.

-.. [#] For a deeper presentation of pipeline configurations, see the
+..
-       :doc:`../functionalities` section.
+   [#f2] For a deeper presentation of pipeline configurations, see the :doc:`../functionalities` section.

-.. [#] For more output sources, see the :doc:`../uris`.
+.. [#f3] For more output sources, see the :doc:`../uris`.

-.. [#] For a more exhaustive presentation of nodes :code:`filtering:`
+..
-       and :code:`calib:`, see the next tutorials.
+   [#f4] For a more exhaustive presentation of nodes :code:`filtering:` and :code:`calib:`, see the next tutorials.

 .. _`TUIO trackers`: http://www.tuio.org/?software